What Is Belbuca (Buprenorphine)?

 - 750 mcg

 - 900 mcg

 Belbuca manufacturers include certain warnings with the drug.
 First, patients are instructed to apply it exactly as instructed by the prescribing healthcare provider and not to change the dose.
-People who use Belbuca should also avoid chewing, swallowing, snorting or injecting Belbuca.
-According to the drug manufacturers, this leads to an uncontrolled delivery of buprenorphine and can cause an overdose.
+People who use Belbuca should also avoid chewing, swallowing, snorting or injecting the drug, as this leads to an uncontrolled delivery of buprenorphine and can cause an overdose.

 We understand the weight of addiction and its far-reaching effects.
 We’d like to help, so contact The Recovery Village to learn more.

 Symptoms of Belbuca Abuse